texas oncology more breakthroughs. more victories

 Essential Thrombocythemia

-Essential thrombocythemia (ET) is a chronic blood malignancy characterized by an abnormally high number of platelets in the blood.
-The increase in platelets can cause abnormal blood clotting in blood vessels and bleeding, and in late stages can progress to myelofibrosis (fibrous tissue build up in the bone marrow) or acute leukemia.
+Essential thrombocythemia (ET) is a chronic blood malignancy characterized by an abnormally high number of platelets circulating in the blood.
+This increase in platelets can cause abnormal blood clotting in blood vessels as well as bleeding.
 ET is one of a group of rare bone marrow cancers called myeloproliferative neoplasms (MPNs) that develop due to an acquired gene mutation in the bone marrow stem cells.
+In late stages, ET can progress to myelofibrosis (fibrous tissue build up in the bone marrow) or, in rare cases, acute leukemia.

 Statistics